• DE

 The analysis is based on data collected as part of the SVR Integration Barometer, specifically in 2018 and 2020, including numerous aspects relating to social, cultural and identificational integration.
 The large case numbers surveyed permit an analysis of Aussiedler as a separate demographic.
 This will be supplemented by an analysis conducted by the BAMF’s Research Centre of migration and micro census data which above all relate to structural aspects of integration such as education and labour market participation, as well as an analysis of research literature published over the last 10 years.

-The research project is being co-funded through a grant from the Federal Office for Migration and Refugees.
-The project runs from October 2020 to March 2022.
+The results of the project were published in a study in spring 2022.
+The research project was co-funded through a grant from the Federal Office for Migration and Refugees.
+The project ran from October 2020 to May 2022.

-Study to accompany the DAAD’s PROFI and INTEGRA programmes
+Study to accompany the DAAD’s PROFI and INTEGRA programmes (October 2020 – September 2021)

 Refugees studying at German higher education institutions face diverse obstacles which block their access to the local labour market.
 Some of them are the same as those faced by other international students, but oftentimes bigger, for example as regards the right to stay in Germany.
 The extent to which refugees are thus able to access the labour market is therefore highly dependent on the support they receive from higher education institutions and other local organisations.
 The German Academic Exchange Service (DAAD) has developed two programmes – Integration of Refugees into Higher Education (INTEGRA) and Promoting the Professional Integration of Academics with a Refugee Background Into the German Labour Market (PROFI) – which are aimed at helping to prepare refugees for their study programmes and find employment after they graduate.
 Both programmes are funded by Germany’s Federal Ministry of Education and Research.